Compare any two graphics cards:

 Intro

 The Radeon R7 M260X uses a 28 nm design.
-AMD has clocked the core frequency at 825 MHz.
-The GDDR5 RAM runs at a frequency of 1000 MHz on this model.
-It features 384 SPUs as well as 24 Texture Address Units and 8 ROPs.
+AMD has set the core frequency at 825 MHz.
+The GDDR5 memory is set to run at a frequency of 1000 MHz on this specific model.
+It features 384 SPUs as well as 24 TAUs and 8 ROPs.

-Compare those specs to the Radeon R9 M370X, which features a clock frequency of 800 MHz and a GDDR5 memory frequency of 1125 MHz.
-It also makes use of a 128-bit memory bus, and makes use of a 28 nm design.
-It is comprised of 640 SPUs, 40 TAUs, and 16 ROPs.
+Compare those specs to the Radeon R9 M370X, which comes with a core clock speed of 800 MHz and a GDDR5 memory frequency of 1125 MHz.
+It also features a 128-bit bus, and uses a 28 nm design.
+It features 640 SPUs, 40 TAUs, and 16 ROPs.

 Display Graphs